Prompto Argentum: Other appearances

 Episode 2: Dogged Runner from Brotherhood: Final Fantasy XV tells the story of Prompto's lonely childhood and how he meets Noctis at school.
 Raised by foster parents in Lucis, Prompto is portrayed as an obese child who meets one of Lunafreya's canine companions, Pryna, by chance and cares for her.
 After receiving a letter of appreciation from Lunafreya, Prompto decides to improve his situation by adopting an upbeat outlook towards life, and build his self-esteem by losing weight and becoming a more confident person in the process.
 By the end of the episode, Prompto properly befriends Noctis as a teenager.

 Prompto has appeared in numerous video games outside of Final Fantasy XV and its associated downloadable content.

-Promotion and merchandise
+Promotion and reception

-In early 2016, action figures of Prompto alongside Noctis, Gladiolus and Ignis were produced by Play Arts Kai and distributed for sale by Square Enix on its online store to promote the then-upcoming release of Final Fantasy XV.
+In early 2016, action figures of Prompto alongside Noctis, Gladiolus, and Ignis were produced by Play Arts Kai and distributed for sale by Square Enix on its online store to promote the then-upcoming release of Final Fantasy XV.